 Friends, Simon (an accomplished industrial designer) and Naomi May, were all for experimenting and loved the idea.
 Innovation required that we start from scratch.
 We worked together, combining our knowledge and expertise in materials and design.

 The first innerspring frame was placed to assess the scale and general aesthetic of a slightly industrial look.
 With a drop of around 3 degrees, the driveway proved quite challenging and needed to be levelled.

 We established how the ground would be prepared and selected the plants appropriate for the type of soil (maidenhair) that would be planted by Naomi and family.

-In total we would be installing 16 meters of mattress innerspring frames, which meant we needed to find 8 mattresses!
-We expected to be shopping on the streets as there are always mattresses to be found left on nature strips around town.
+Then we discovered we needed 16 meters of mattress innerspring frames, which meant we had to find 8 mattresses!
+We expected to be searching for them on nature strips around town.
 It turned out, though, that the best place is the local waste transfer station.
 They have no use for them and mattresses are difficult to compress for recycling.

 Then we needed to find 5 metres of timber to build the infills and gates.
 We discovered a supply not far away.
 When we asked for permission, the owner allowed us to take as much as we wanted – but we only took what we needed, leaving some for the next person.

 90 x 90mm galvanised metal posts and star pickets were chosen as the vertical supports.
 The design includes three openings for the gates.
 We disassembled and de-nailed shipping pallets to clad the gates, and used spacers to ensure the gaps were equal gaps.